Department History

 And to the Present . . .

-In 2007, Eli Simon became the fourth chair in the department's history, and in December 2018 Daniel Gary Busby completed his term as the fifth chair, now followed by Don Hill as acting chair.
+In 2007, Eli Simon became the fourth chair in the department's history, and in December 2018, Daniel Gary Busby completed his term as the fifth chair, now followed by the sixth chair of Drama, Don Hill.
 These years have seen appointments of new faculty members Holly Durbin, Jane Page, and Michael Ganio, who have joined the faculty as, respectively, the heads of Costume Design, Directing, and Scene Design, along with Jaymi Lee Smith in Lighting Design, Andrew Palermo in choreography, Ketu Katrak in Asian, African and Postcolonial drama, Joel Veenstra in Stage Management and improvisation, and Mihai Maniutiu, the Artistic Director of the National Romanian Theatre in Cluj, as the department’s first Distinguished Professor.
 These years also brought about the creation of a new BFA degree in Music Theatre and, under the Artistic Directorship of Eli Simon, the 2012 opening of the New Swan Shakespeare Festival in a campus-constructed outdoor theatre mounted each summer in the midst of the UCI campus.
 Outside donations and Chancellor Office funding have greatly assisted the NSSF, and a million dollar gift from Lorna and Robert Cohen have bolstered the department budget for recruiting, advertising, and bringing professional guests to the campus.
 Indeed, exciting new activities – and ongoing plans for the department's future - are indicated throughout this website, and we invite readers of this summary of our past achievements to now turn their attention to the thrilling adventures described elsewhere in these pages.